Editorial Policies

 Publication Frequency

-This journal is published three a year every November, March, and July.
+This journal is published three times a year, every November, March, and July.

 Open Access Policy

-This journal provides immediate open access to its content on the principle that makes research available freely to the public and supports a greater global exchange of knowledge.
+This journal provides immediate open access with no embargo, on the principle that making research freely available supports a greater global exchange of knowledge.

-Creative Commons LicenseVision Science and Eye Health Journal (VSEHJ) by Universitas Airlangga is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+Creative Commons LicenseExcept where otherwise noted, the content of articles in VSEHJ by Universitas Airlangga is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 Archiving

-This journal utilizes the Project Private LOCKSS Network (PKP PLN), LOCKSS and CLOCKSS systems to create a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.
+This journal utilizes the CLOCKSS system to create a distributed archiving system among participating libraries and permits those libraries to create permanent archives for preservation and restoration.

 Publication Ethics

 The Vision Science and Eye Health Journal (VSEHJ) is an electronic, peer-reviewed journal.
-This statement clarifies the ethical behavior of all parties involved in publishing an article in this journal, including the author, editor-in-chief, editorial board, peer-reviewers, and publisher (Department of Ophthalmology, Faculty of Medicine, Universitas Airlangga).
+This statement clarifies the ethical behavior expected of all parties involved in publishing in this journal, including authors, the Editor-in-Chief, the Editorial Board, peer reviewers, and the publisher (Department of Ophthalmology, Faculty of Medicine, Universitas Airlangga).

-This journal follows guidelines from the Committee on Publication Ethics (COPE) and the International Committee for Medical Journal Editors (ICMJE) in facing all aspects of publication ethics and, in particular, how to handle cases of research and publication misconduct.
-VSEHJ applies open citation as indicated in 140c.
+VSEHJ follows the guidance of the Committee on Publication Ethics (COPE) and the International Committee of Medical Journal Editors (ICMJE) in addressing all aspects of publication ethics, including the handling of research and publication misconduct.
+VSEHJ applies open citations in line with the I4OC principles.

-All studies must be conducted to a high ethical standard and must adhere to local regulations and standards for gaining scrutiny and approval.
-The work described in your article must have been carried out in accordance with The Code of Ethics of the World Medical Association (Declaration of Helsinki) for experiments involving humans; EC Directive 86/609/EEC for animal experiments.
+All studies must be conducted to a high ethical standard and must adhere to local regulations for scrutiny and approval.
+The work described in manuscripts must have been carried out following the Declaration of Helsinki for research involving humans and the Directive 2010/63/EU for animal experiments.

 Publication Decisions

 The editor of the Vision Science and Eye Health Journal (VSEHJ) is responsible for deciding which of the articles submitted for consideration should be published.
-The validation of the work in question and its importance to researchers and readers will invariably, drive such decisions.
+The Editor-in-Chief makes the final decision on manuscripts; recommendations inform, but do not determine, that decision.
+The Editor-in-Chief may consult the Editorial Board as needed.
+The validation of the work in question and its importance to researchers and readers will invariably drive such decisions.
 The editors may be guided by the journal's editorial board policies and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement, and plagiarism.
 The editors may confer with other editors or reviewers in arriving at such decisions.

 Fair Play